pygame-guide-for-sneks/pygame-guide-for-sneks.github.io/documentation/contributing.md

 Once you've done this, you should run `git clone https://github.com/{your-username}/{whatever-the-fork-is-called}` and then `cd` into that directory.

 Now you should run `bundle init` and a Gemfile should be generated.
-Replace the contents of the Gemfile with this:
+Replace the contents of the Gemfile with this: (Note that `#` is used to denote comments in Gemfiles)
 ```
 source "https://rubygems.org"
 gem "github-pages"